segmind/cral-docs/api/data-versioning.md

 title: Data Versioning
 description: Version controlling your datasets
 published: true
-date: 2020-06-17T11:34:09.423Z
+date: 2020-07-16T20:42:02.309Z
 tags:
-editor: markdown
+editor: undefined
 ---

 # cral.data_versioning
 Your datasets change over time during the lifecycle of an experiment and your project.
 New data usually keeps getting added weekly or monthly.
-Training data plays an important factor in reproducing your experiments and version controlling them helps you achive the same.
+Training data plays an important factor in reproducing your experiments and version controlling them helps you achieve the same.

 ## log_classification_dataset
 Parses the classification data and logs the hash to tracking server